genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 </configuration>
 ```

-Further information can be found in the **-service-defintions.xml** [file](../../../server/configuring-runtime/service-definitions/).
+Further information can be found in the **-service-definitions.xml** [file](../../../server/configuring-runtime/service-definitions/).

 ## Database layer

 You can specify which database to use in your application by editing **genesis-system-definition.kts**, which is located in **genesis-product\alpha-site-specific\src\main\resources\cfg\\**.

-Further information can be found in the **genesis-system-defintions.kts** [file](../../../server/configuring-runtime/system-definitions/).
+Further information can be found in the **genesis-system-definitions.kts** [file](../../../server/configuring-runtime/system-definitions/).

 ### Using WSL/Linux?
 Don't change the database layer.
 You can ignore the next section!
 In fact, you must not make the changes on that section.
 (But please note, we highly recommend using Docker.)